BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/SupportedFileFormats/NativeDREAM3DFileFormat.md

 + SolidMesh DataContainer

 Depending on the type of data created the actual data array that a user may be interested in may be stored in various subgroups in the HDF5 file.
-For example, with a Voxel Data Container there are six (6) types of Data: Vertex, Edge, Face, Cell, Field and Ensemble.
+For example, with a Voxel Data Container there are six (6) types of Data: Vertex, Edge, Face, Cell, Feature and Ensemble.
 Arrays created for each type are stored in subgroups.
 For example, with Voxel based data the following HDF5 group organization is used:

 + VoxelDataContainer ( _Group_ )
     + DIMENSIONS ( _Dataset_ )